JonnyJD/python-discid/doc/install.rst

 The module :mod:`discid` cannot be imported without `Libdiscid`_ >= 0.2.2 installed.
-If you want to use it as optional dependency, import the module only when needed or catch the :exc:`ImportError`.
+If you want to use it as optional dependency, import the module only when needed or catch the :exc:`OSError` when libdiscid is not found.

 Package Repositories (Linux)
 ----------------------------